os-climate/sostrades-dev-tools/docs/source/user_manual.md

 #### Subsection 3.3.2 Charts

-The charts section contains all the charts implemented by the developer on each node, as seen in this example at the mda_scenarios node: <br>
+The charts section contains all the charts implemented by the developer on each node, as seen in this example at the GHGCycle node: <br>
 ![](images/platform_study/study_workspace/charts/charts.png)
 They are often related to the model/documentation and data of the node but can also be added anywhere in the treeview.

-The charts can be gathered in different tabs at a given node: <br>
+The charts can be gathered in different sections at a given node: <br>
 ![](images/platform_study/study_workspace/charts/charts_in_tab.png) <br>
-In this example, some charts are gathered into the "Key performance indicators" tab.
+In this example, some charts are gathered into the "Capital" section and others in the "Energy" section.

 ##### 3.3.2.1 Chart Filters